 Well, the time has come.
-This Sunday more than 100 million people will be tuning in to watch the 51st Super Bowl.
-If you’re a New England Patriots fan or an Atlanta Falcons fan, you’re either extremely excited or incredibly nervous – maybe a little of both?
-Along with glass cases of emotion, the Super Bowl also brings 60 percent more pizza deliveries, the consumption of 1.25 billion chicken wings and 11.2 million pounds of potato chips, and babies.
-Wait, what?
+This Sunday, millions of people will be tuning in to watch the 54th Super Bowl.
+If you’re a Kansas City Chiefs or San Francisco 49ers fan, you’re either extremely excited or incredibly nervous – maybe a little of both?
+This week, let’s discuss pregnancy & life insurance.

 - HELLP (hemolysis, elevated liver enzymes, low platelet count)